1. Consider the Costs of an Active v Passive Portfolio

 Fees have a huge impact on your wealth, so make sure you are getting a return that justifies the costs of managing your portfolio.

 A Wrap Account provides the ability to review and manage all your investments in one place – and many advisers recommend Wraps.
-This consolidated management and reporting is most helpful to your financial planner and accountant, especially if they are managing a SMSF.
+While Wraps have some fantastic benefits (such as the ability to rebalance or allocated new funds automatically), unless you are using them properly, the consolidated management and reporting is often most helpful to your financial planner and accountant, especially if they are managing a SMSF.

-However, many Wraps will cost you around 0.5% of your portfolio.
+However, some Wraps can cost you around 0.5% of your portfolio.
 If you have $500,000 invested, you will pay $2,500 p.a. for the benefits of consolidated reporting and one place to trade stocks and buy managed funds.

 Even Wraps themselves can vary greatly in cost.
 If you want the benefits of having access to all your investments in one place, then make sure you don’t pay more than 0.3-0.4%.
 As some Wraps have a capped ongoing fee, if you have a large enough balance (about $2,000,000), the ongoing cost can be justified if you gain access to wholesale funds that suit your investment strategy.

 Many people find they are perfectly happy managing their investments directly.
 This may require more management from you or your adviser, and your adviser may charge you more for this work.
-But in all likelihood, it will cost less than 0.5% of your portfolio.
+But it could cost less than 0.5% of your portfolio.

 Regardless, you should scrutinise the costs of any super or investment administration platform.
 And, make sure you are getting value for that cost – and not just making your financial planner or accountant’s life easier.